Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Inertial Navigation system

 The INS uses the predicted state from the preintegrator between measurement updates.
 Whenever an aiding measurement is available, a factor representing the preintegrated IMU measurement since the last update is added to the factor graph alongside the aiding measurement factor(s).
 The fixed-lag smoother then calculates the updated estimate and resets the preintegrator with the updated IMU bias estimate.

 Each factor will have an uncertainty associated with it, typically modelled as zero-mean Gaussian noise.
-In the implementation, the noise model is ``wrapped'' in a robust model representing one of two \textit{M-estimators} in order to mitigate outliers.
-Initially proposed in \cite{huber_robust_1964}, M-estimators are a group of estimators suitable for mitigating the effect of outliers without necessarily rejecting them outright.
+In the implementation, the noise model is encapsulated within a robust loss function representing one of two \textit{M-estimators} in order to mitigate outliers.
+Originally proposed in \cite{huber_robust_1964}, M-estimators are a group of estimators suitable to mitigating the effect of outliers without necessarily rejecting them outright.
 Here, they differ from the natural test \cite[Ch.~7.6]{gustafsson_statistical_2010}, which is a technique that rejects a measurement outright if the test statistic exceeds the given threshold.

-In this study, we apply the \textit{Tukey} and \textit{Geman-McClure} M-estimators on the experimental multirotor data.
+In this study, we applied the \textit{Tukey} and \textit{Geman-McClure} M-estimators to the experimental multirotor data.
 They are described by their objective/cost functions $Q_\bullet(\tilde{z})$

 for Tukey (TK) and Geman-McClure (GM), respectively. $c$ is the given estimator bound and $\tilde{z}$ denotes the residual between the measurement and its predicted value (\textit{innovation}).
 We note that the two estimators behave differently – Tukey caps large outliers at a constant max value if the residual exceeds the threshold, whereas Geman-McClure smooths the curve in a continuous fashion, suitable for real-time use.
-In our previous paper, we considered the Huber M-estimator alongside Tukey and found that the former's inclusion of outliers no matter how large resulted in poorer performancey which is why we omit it from this study.
+In our previous paper, we considered the Huber M-estimator alongside Tukey and found that the former's inclusion of outliers no matter how large resulted in poorer performance, which is why we omit it from this study.
 The reader is referred to \cite{zhang_parameter_1997,sh-ch3-outlier} for further details on the M-estimators.